Agzs/BlockMaze/go-ethereum/cmd/clef/README.md

 The general flow for signing a transaction using e.g. geth is as follows:
 ![image](sign_flow.png)

-In this case, `geth` would be started with `--externalsigner=http://localhost:8550` and would relay requests to `eth.sendTransaction`.
+In this case, `geth` would be started with `--externalsigner=http://localhost:8550` and would relay requests to `eth.sendPublicTransaction`.

 ## TODOs